ioofy/openartist_frontend/README.md

-# React MarketPlace using TDD or CDD Concept
+# React MarketPlace using CDD Concept

-this repo only for learning deep about react also lifecycle and using with TDD or CDD Concept.
+this repo only for learning deep about react also lifecycle and using CDD Concept.

 ## Features